Lists in Word

 Word Template

 Take the guesswork out of whether your lists are accessible or not.
-Use the template below with list styles that are already digitally accessible.
+Use the template below with list styles, which are already digitally accessible.

 Download this accessible Word template.
-Please use the Tools available in Word to create consistent and digitally accessible materials.
-Follow the best practices shown in the video below.
+Please use the tools available in Word to create consistent and digitally accessible materials.

 Types of Lists